 “Student voice” can be seen as a metaphor for student engagement and participation in issues that matter to learning.
-Teachers who embrace a culture of student voice are setting the foundation for students to take responsibility for their own education.
+Teachers who embrace a culture of student voice are setting the foundation for teen learners to take responsibility for their own education.
 Young people have unique perspectives on learning, teaching, and schooling and, when given the opportunity to become decision-makers, are eager to engage.

 Student voices are strengthened and become more confident when teachers establish a classroom culture that welcomes the viewpoint of their teen students.
 A “listening classroom” is built on a supportive community in which students feel safe, respected, and assured that their voices will be heard.